blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Specifying there is an Ordered List of Links

-The Entity Type can also express that its out-going links (of the same type) are ordered
+The Entity Type can also express that its outgoing links (of the same type) are ordered

 **Example 1**